mutagen-d/tcp-proxy/README.md

-# Proxy server with tcp tunneling (without multiplexing)
+# Proxy server with tcp tunneling (with optional multiplexing)

 This is a proxy server that tunnels traffic through tcp connections.
 It has 2 parts: a local proxy server (handles socks & http) and a remote tcp server (relays traffic).